epam/ai-dial/docs/user-guide.md

 You can create folders and then upload files into them. **Note**, the only way to add a file into a folder is to upload it - you cannot move files between folders.

 > AI DIAL applications can be configured to allow attaching entire folders to conversations.
-In this case, only folders created in the attachemnts manager can be attached to a conversation.
+In this case, only folders created in the attachments manager can be attached to a conversation.

 ![](./img/create-folder.png)